luigizuccarelli/golang-microservice-cronsftp/README.md

 # golang-microservice-cronsftp
-A simple microservice that does sftp download using cron
+A simple microservice that downloads a file from an sftp server using cron